 They see children and children’s nature as something to conquer and subdue, using force to get obedience.
 But I would say that a Christian attitude towards your children is very, very different from what people like Debi and Michael Pearl teaches.
 Consider the following thoughts:

-The right attitude #3: We should become like them!
+1: We should become like them!

 Heavily punitive parenting styles is all about changing the child to be like the parents.
 To go where the parents want to go.
 To act as the parents would act.
 But while there is certainly a place for that in growing towards maturity, there is also truth in the opposite.
 Jesus said: